simonsobs/socs/docs/agents/camera_rtsp.rst

 Docker Compose
 ``````````````

-The iBootbar Agent should be configured to run in a Docker container.
+The RTSP camera Agent should be configured to run in a Docker container.
 An
 example docker-compose service configuration is shown here::

   ocs-camera-c3: